xevrem/ecs-framework/README.md

 const ecs = new EcsInstance();

-// 2a) register your components indidually:
+// 2a) register your components individually:
 ecs.registerComponent(YourComponent);

 // 2b) or register them all at once via import: